Introducing Kate Tribe – classikON Founder

-Kate Tribe is the founder and CEO of classikON, one of the first marketplaces in Australia dedicated entirely to classical music events.
+Kate Tribe is the founder of classikON, one of the first marketplaces in Australia dedicated entirely to classical music events.
 It has since expanded to include new music, jazz and cross-arts collaborations.

 Kate is a supporter and appreciator of the benefits of being surrounded by music, particularly live performance.
 From a young age, jazz and classical music streamed from her parent’s speakers, they regularly went to concerts, and stories about the art and cultural life of Australia was discussed regularly at the dinner table, Kate became a part of the Australian music and arts scene by osmosis.